krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 ## 2. routing /posts to /posts/index.html.erb [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/e7165e9c0d49d8add2b177685e8f7126a0f00b16)

 Believe it or not at this point, we can already display a page.
-In the console, type `rails server`, and you'll see the line `Rails [X.X.X] application starting in development on http://0.0.0.0:3000` (among others).
+In the console, type `bin/rails server`, and you'll see the line `Rails [X.X.X] application starting in development on http://0.0.0.0:3000` (among others).
 This means—you guessed it—you can visit 0.0.0.0:3000 or [localhost:3000](http://localhost:3000) in your browser and see the "Welcome aboard" default Rails page.
 Success!

 For this app, we'll need a page that displays all posts.
 The typical URL structure for such a page is `[root]/posts`, so let's try to get [localhost:3000/posts](http://localhost:3000/posts) to display a list of posts.
 (We don't have them yet, but we will very soon.)